AttackerZone/gitbooktest/plugins/anchors.md

 Just install it

 ## Result
-- Desktop Editor: [not] the real result
+- Desktop Editor: not the real result
-- Web Editor: [not] the real result
+- Web Editor: not the real result
-- Working on Online book: Yes | No
+- Working on Online book: Yes

 ### Direct links